dekoder/secframe/content/_index.md

 Conquer security challenges with best in class solutions.  **Cost effective, quick deployments** that close many of the traditional security gaps.

-## Immerse yourself into a world of security
+## Take a dip into a world of security

-{{% notice tip %}}
-Each section is organized with past blogs to help you take a phased approach into security
-{{% /notice %}}
 - [AD Threat Hunting]({{%relref "badblood/_index.md" %}})
 - [Redforest and Microsoft ESAE]({{%relref "redforest/_index.md" %}})
 - [AD Cloning]({{%relref "ad_clone/_index.md" %}})